e-picas/composer-symlinker/README.md

 Usage
 -----

-To use this plugin, just add it as a dependency in your `composer.json`:
+To use it, just add it as a dependency in your `composer.json`:

 ```json
 "piwi/composer-symlinker": "dev-master"